BA, California State University

 In addition to his 1986 book, Individualism and Community: The State in Marx and Early Anarchism, Provost Barker has published works in several philosophy journals, medical journals, and law reviews, including The Review of Law and Social Policy and Medicine, Healthcare, and Philosophy.
 He contributed lead articles to The Oxford Companion to the Body, focused on his research interests in bioethics, ethics and the human face, and to the second edition of the Encyclopedia of Applied Ethics.

-Provost Barker is a member of the Biomedical Institutional Review Board for the Spartanburg Regional Healthcare System, serves as a member of the Institutional Biosafety Committee of the Biomedical Research Alliance of New York, and is a consultant member of the South Carolina Medical Association Bioethics Committee.
+Provost Barker is a Vice-Chair of the Biomedical Institutional Review Board for the Spartanburg Regional Healthcare System, and is a consultant member of the South Carolina Medical Association Bioethics Committee.

 Provost Barker graduated with honors from California State University where he majored in history and philosophy.
 He earned his Master’s degree and PhD in philosophy from Purdue University.